turingschool/curriculum/source/topics/cli.markdown

 Rename the Bash file to `hello.sh`:

 {% terminal %}
-$ mv bin/hello_bash.txt bin/hello.sh
+$ mv hello_bash.txt hello.sh
 {% endterminal %}

 Now run the bash program with:

 {% terminal %}
-$ bash bin/hello.sh
+$ bash hello.sh
 {% endterminal %}

 ## Command-Line Commands

 Assumption: *NIX machine.

+_NOTE: This tutorial assumes that you are working with a UNIX based machine.
+If you are working on a Windows, you may want to cross reference the [Microsoft Commands](http://www.microsoft.com/resources/documentation/windows/xp/all/proddocs/en-us/ntcmds.mspx?mfr=true)_

 Some things on the command line feel like they're built in.
 For example, the `date` command, which tells you the current time and date: